lil-shimon/lil-ktor/README.md

 }

 ```
-after than, run this command
+after that, run this command to build project
 ```shell
 gradlew -t build
 ```